Lockdown Files: Articles about COVID-19 response

-The Telegraph reported that In November 2020, Chris Whitty and other government advisors were in favour of trialing 5 days of COVID testing as an alternative to 14-days of self-isolation for those who had come into contacted with a person infected with COVID-19.
+The Telegraph reported that in November 2020, Chris Whitty and other government advisors were in favour of trialing five days of COVID testing as an alternative to 14-days of self-isolation for those who had come into contact with a person infected with COVID-19.
 The Telegraph reported that Hancock disagreed with this policy because it appeared like a loosening of rules and would suggest that the government had been wrong.
-When interviewed about the matter on GB News, conservative MP Jacob Rees-Mogg said that he matter was not briefed to the Cabinet, and that had he known he would have opposed the measures.
+When interviewed about the matter on GB News, Conservative MP Jacob Rees-Mogg said that the matter was not briefed to the Cabinet, and that had he known he would have opposed the measures.

 Hancock instructed an aide to contact the Home Office to ask them to investigate if Nigel Farage had violated travel quarantine rules in response to a news story showing Farage at a pub in July 2020.
 The Telegraph said that messages show Ministers and civil servants discussing "[getting] heavy with the police" to enforce lockdown measures with senior police officers being brought into Number 10 to be told to be stricter with the public.

 Care homes

-In messages Hancock had said that one of the reasons for the discharge of hospital patients into care homes without testing in the Spring of 2020 was that this testing would "get in the way" of targets of administering one hundred thousand COVID tests a day as part of the NHS testing program.
+The Telegraph reported that in messages Hancock had said that one of the reasons for the discharge of hospital patients into care homes without testing in the spring of 2020 was that this testing would "get in the way" of targets of administering one hundred thousand COVID tests a day as part of the NHS testing program.
 A spokesperson for Hancock said that the story spun about care homes was completely wrong and that the records show that Hancock had pushed for testing and that records related to this had been releasted to the COVID-19 inquiry.

 The Telegraph reported that 100 care homes said that they did not want COVID-19 tests when offered, including 10 that were worried that the tests would detect staff who had asymptomatic infections.

-Public health academic, Devi Sridar, writing in The Guardian contrasts her work based on data with Hancock's that she says appears to be based on politics, citing care home decision making as an example.
+Public health academic, Devi Sridar, writing in The Guardian contrasts her work based on data with Hancock's that she says appears to be based on politics, citing care home decision-making as an example.

 Lab leak theory

 The Telegraph reported that Hancock's book, Pandemic Diaries, was censored by the Cabinet Office to remove Hancock's opinion on the lab leak theory and its need for investigation.
-They report that Hancock had wanted to say that argument that the virus being found near the Wuhan Institute of Virology, "just doesn't fly" and that fear of the Chinese Governnment must not prevent research into what happened.
-Hancock was told that the Government's position was that the proximity the COVID outbreak to the institute was entirely coincidental and that differing from this narrative would risk damaging national security.
+They report that Hancock had wanted to say that the Chinese government's explanation - that the virus being found near the Wuhan Institute of Virology was coincidental - "just doesn't fly", and that fear of the Chinese Government must not prevent research into what happened.
+Hancock was told that differing from this narrative would risk damaging national security.